kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 ```

-Kedro-viz saves your experiments as SQLite database files on a central cloud storage.
-To ensure that all users have a unique filename you can set up your `KEDRO_SQLITE_STORE_USERNAME` in the environment variables.
-By default, Kedro-viz will take your computer user name if this is not specified.
+Kedro-Viz saves your experiments as SQLite database files on a central cloud storage.
+To ensure that all users have a unique filename set up your `KEDRO_SQLITE_STORE_USERNAME` in the environment variables.
+By default, Kedro-Viz will take your computer user name if this is not specified.

 ```bash
 export KEDRO_SQLITE_STORE_USERNAME ="your_unique__username"